lockss/lockss-rtd-manual/docs/installing/downloading.rst

 The **default** :ref:`LOCKSS Installer Directory` is :file:`{$HOME}/lockss-installer` relative to the ``lockss`` user (meaning :file:`/home/lockss/lockss-installer` on most Linux systems).

 You can specify a :ref:`custom-lockss-installer-directory` when :ref:`Running the LOCKSS Downloader` by using its ``--download-dir`` option.
-If you specify a :ref:`custom-lockss-installer-directory` in the LOCKSS Downloader when :doc:`index` for the first time, you need to specify the same :ref:`custom-lockss-installer-directory` in the LOCKSS Downloader whenever :doc:`/upgrading/index` in the future.

 -----------------------------
 Running the LOCKSS Downloader